Smoke - the killer in the kitchen

 Fireless cookers use stored heat to cook food over a long period of time, saving fuel and reducing smoke.

 We also work with governments and other agencies to scale up these technologies beyond our own projects.

 Help us to promote sustainable solutions to energy access and indoor air pollution by sharing this page.
 Thank you.

-Last year international model and UN Ambassador Gisele Bündchen visited communities and Practical Action projects in Kenya to see at first hand the reality of energy poverty - and the difference that our solutions can make.
+International model and UN Ambassador Gisele Bündchen visited communities and Practical Action projects in Kenya to see at first hand the reality of energy poverty - and the difference that our solutions can make.